-Mr Hinds said: “I want everyone with the talent and potential to be able to take advantage of our world class universities.
+Mr Hinds said: “I want everyone with the talent and potential to be able to take advantage of our world-class universities.

-“We’ve already raised the amount of money graduates need to earn before starting to pay back their student loans, and freezing tuition fees for another year is another example of the steps the Government is taking to support those in higher education.
+“We’ve already raised the number of money graduates need to earn before starting to pay back their student loans, and freezing tuition fees for another year is another example of the steps the Government is taking to support those in higher education.

 “Students from the EU make an important contribution to the universities sector and it is a testament to our system that so many students from abroad choose to come and study here.

 “Today we are providing clarity and certainty on their fees for the duration of their courses.”

 Alistair Jarvis, Chief Executive of Universities UK, welcomed the announcement, saying EU students made “an important contribution to our universities, enriching our campuses culturally and academically”.